-Tomato season is upon us.
-How many ways can you think of to use ripe tomatoes?
-Salsa, Caprese salad, pasta sauce, panzanella, bruschetta…gazpacho!
-We recently saw Gazpacho is the New Orange by Julia Moskin of The New York Times, which focused on Seville-style gazpacho.
+We recently watched Gazpacho is the New Orange by Julia Moskin of The New York Times, who focused on a Seville-style gazpacho.
 According to Moskin, in Andalusia, gazpacho is a hugely popular summer drink.

 Here’s what we did:

-3 green Jimmy Nardello peppers, roughly chopped (don’t use bell peppers)
+- 3 green Jimmy Nardello or Italian frying peppers, roughly chopped (don’t use bell peppers)

 - 2 cloves of garlic, peeled and smashed